Ankitabit3496/Chat-App/README.md

  </p>

  ## Running It Locally
- *You can directly do `npm install` and run `node src/index.js` but if you want to avoid hassle of downloading dependancies, use docker.*
+ *You can directly do `npm install` and run `node src/index.js` but if you want to avoid the hassle of downloading dependancies, use docker.*
  - Make sure you have docker installed.
  - `STEPS`: Use following commands sequentially in the terminal ->
   1. `docker build .` for building the image.